xC0dex/APIWeaver/README.md

 - Fully functional and configurable Swagger UI
 - Dark mode 🌙
-- AOT compatible
+- Native AOT compatible
 - Useful extension methods
+- Transformer for OpenApiOperations and OpenApiDocuments

 ## Roadmap

 - Useful transformers for OpenAPI documents and operations.
 Like, e.g, for Security schemes and definitions.
 - Support for more OpenAPI UIs
-- If I have enough time: API client generation based on the generated OpenAPI document
+- Later: API client generation based on the generated OpenAPI document

 ## Work in progress